What is Artifuse?

 How does the Artifuse returns policy work – who is responsible for what?

-If a customer decides to return a piece they have purchased through Artifuse, then the return is processed via the following discrete steps: 1) The customer sends an email to Artifuse within 14 days of receiving a piece, stating that they would like to return it; 2) Artifuse sends an email to both the buyer and seller advising that the sale has been cancelled, and describing the remaining returns procedure (as defined here); 3) Artifuse contacts our couriers to organise the return delivery to the registered seller; 4) The buyer must organise a time and place for the couriers to pick-up the artwork – the pick-up time must be within 15 days of Artifuse's email acknowledging the buyer's initial email informing of their desire to return it; 5) The customer packs the artwork for transport prior to collection; 6) The courier picks-up the artwork from the customer as agreed under (4); 7) Artifuse sends an email to both the buyer and seller notifying them that the artwork is in transit and providing a tracking number; 8) the artwork is delivered and signed for at the address of origin; 9) An email is sent to both the buyer and seller advising that the artwork has been delivered, and that the transaction is now complete; 10) The initial payment made by the buyer is returned to the method of payment, less the cost of one-way delivery.
+A return through Artifuse is processed as follows: 1) The buyer sends an email to Artifuse within 14 days of receiving an artwork, stating that they would like to return it; 2) Artifuse sends an email to both the buyer and seller advising that the sale has been cancelled, and describing the remaining tasks required to process the return (as defined here); 3) Artifuse contacts our couriers to organise the return delivery to the seller; 4) The buyer organises a time and place for the couriers to pick-up the artwork via the respective order summary on our website – the pick-up time must be within 15 days of Artifuse's email acknowledging the buyer's statement that they would like to return it; 5) The buyer packs the artwork for transport prior to courier pick-up; 6) The courier picks-up the artwork from the buyer as agreed under (4); 7) Artifuse sends an email to both the buyer and seller notifying them that the artwork is in transit and providing a tracking number; 8) The artwork is delivered and signed for by the seller; 9) An email is sent to both the buyer and seller advising that the artwork has been delivered, and that the transaction is now complete; 10) The list price of the artwork is credited to the buyer's initial mode of payment.

 What if a customer does not meet the deadlines imposed by the Artifuse returns policy?

 If a customer states that they would like to return their purchase after the 14-day returns period, or if they do not organise to have the artwork picked-up by a courier within 15 days of Artifuse's acknowledgement of the customer's statement of intention to return it, then we accept no obligation to cancel the sale.